mefranklin6/Extron-Frontend-API/README.md

 ## Current State

-IMPORTANT: Branch `Beta` is the latest stable release and is essentially feature-complete, as in it is ready to start converting the vast majority of projects.
-If you find something that you need missing you can submit an issue or send a pull request.
+IMPORTANT: Branch `Beta` is the latest stable release and is essentially feature-complete, as it is ready to start converting the vast majority of projects.
+If you find something that you need missing, you can submit an issue or send a pull request.

 Branch `main` is the current beta development branch and may not be 100% stable at all times.
 You can find features to be implemented and a milestone for the 1.0 release in Github Issues.

-I ask that if you use this project and find a way to make it better, please consider sending pull requests to make this project better for everyone.
+I ask if you use this project and find a way to make it better, please consider sending pull requests to make this project better for everyone.

 ## Use